JJshome/tire-impedance-diagnostic/README.md

 - Pattern recognition for trend analysis
 - Comparative algorithms for uneven wear detection

+### Web Implementation

+The web interface is built using:
+- **Backend**: Flask (Python web framework)
+- **Frontend**: HTML5, CSS3, JavaScript (with jQuery)
+- **Visualization**: Matplotlib (for image generation)
+- **Real-time Updates**: AJAX polling for dynamic updates

+## 🌐 Online Demo

+An online demonstration is available at: [https://tire-diagnostic-demo.example.com](https://tire-diagnostic-demo.example.com) (Note: This is a placeholder URL for illustration purposes)

+## 🔄 Continuous Development

+This project is actively developed with regular updates:

+- Improved sensor simulation algorithms
+- Enhanced visualization capabilities
+- Additional damage scenarios
+- Machine learning model improvements

+## 🔮 Future Enhancements

+Planned future enhancements include:

+- **Enhanced ML Models**: More sophisticated AI models for anomaly detection
+- **3D Visualizations**: Interactive 3D tire model with real-time status
+- **Mobile Interface**: Responsive design for mobile devices
+- **API Integration**: REST API for integration with other systems
+- **Multi-tire Support**: Simultaneous monitoring of multiple tires

+## 🛈 Patent Information

+This implementation is based on a patent application by Ucaretron Inc. titled "Tire Condition Diagnostic System and Method Using Impedance Measurement."
+This simulation is for educational and demonstration purposes only.

 ## 📄 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## 🙏 Acknowledgments

+- Ucaretron Inc. for the innovative patent application
+- The Python scientific community for providing excellent tools
+- Contributors to the open-source libraries used in this project